 Alexandra Howard Wills, Assistant Director for Service and Civic Engagement

-Alexandra Wills has been working as the Assistant Director for Student Life and Engagement with a focus on service and civic engagement for four years.
+Alexandra Wills has been working as the Assistant Director for Student Life and Engagement with a focus on service and civic engagement for five years.
 She received her BA from Elon University and her M.Ed for college student personnel administration in higher education from the University of North Carolina at Greensboro.
 Alexandra spent time at Guilford College working with their leadership program and programing council before coming to Austin Peay State University in 2009.
-Alexandra enjoys being active outdoors with her husband and Labrador retriever.
+Alexandra enjoys being active outdoors with her husband, son, and Labrador retriever.
+On rainy days, they work on restoring their 114 year old house.

 Daisy Torres, Hispanic Cultural Center Cooridnator